 Driving with 10% oil life remaining is generally not recommended.
-At this point, the motor oil has likely degraded significantly, and its ability to provide proper lubrication and protection to your engine is diminished.
+The motor oil has likely degraded significantly at this point, and its ability to provide proper lubrication and protection to your engine is diminished.
 Thus, it’s best to prioritize an oil change when reaching such a low oil life percentage.

 Should I Change Oil At 20 Percent?